tedee-com/tedee-lock-ble-api-doc/docs/source/ptls/hash_calculation.rst

 Every time hash calculation is mentioned it means:

 - discard :doc:`message headers <../ble/message_frame>`
-- calculate/update hash send and received packets till that stage of PTLS session establishement,
+- calculate/update hash of send and received packets till that stage of PTLS session establishement,
 - calculate it before encryption or after decryption, depending on that message will be send or is received.